mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 ### A shorter `if`

 You may omit the curly brackets in the `if` statement if there's only one statement within them.
-So, you can write:
+So, you may write:

 ```js
 if (!messageCount)